xarray-contrib/xarray-simlab/doc/index.rst

 3-clause ("Modified" or "New") BSD license.

-xarray-simlab is developped at the `Earth Surface Process Modelling`__ group of the GFZ Helmholtz Centre Potsdam.
+xarray-simlab is developed with support from the `Earth Surface Process Modelling`__ group of the GFZ Helmholtz Centre Potsdam.

 __ http://www.gfz-potsdam.de/en/section/earth-surface-process-modelling/